PeterWone/Antipodean/spike/Villain's monologue.md

 "For example..."
 Sophia raised a hand theatrically.
 Outside there was a terrific _CRUMP_ and the lights went out.
 Her departing footfalls were impossibly clear and confident in the padded dark.

 It was a hour before power returned.
 The lights did not.
-When they shuffled out by the light of cellphones.
+They shuffled out by the light of cellphones.
 The water was off, too.
 Only to a small area, they discovered, which was itself a lesson in mercy; it would have been much easier to wreck the system.

 In the wall by the main doors, glowing soft in the last light of day, a message graven deep into stone.
 It ran the length of the wall: "Efficiency is a curse built of single points of failure."
 Beneath it, in an elegant hand _in stone,_ framed like an epigraph and attributed: "I see everything you do. &mdash Death of Shadows."